iitis/ec-qaoa-code/README.md

-# [The title]
+# Error mitigation for variational quantum algorithms through mid-circuit measurements

 Person responsible for data: Adam Glos (aglos [at] iitis.pl).

-The scripts necessary for generating the results provided in the "[The title]"
+The scripts necessary for generating the results provided in the Error mitigation for variational quantum algorithms through mid-circuit measurements

 The code was used on Ubuntu OS 20.04.
-It is not guarantee it will work on other operating systems
+It is not guaranteed that it will work on other operating systems.

 # Software instalation